bangadang/stackIT/FS25/Dataengineering.md

 ## Distribution models
 ### Sharding
-- different data on different nodes
+- different data on different nodes in different physical locations
+	- goal to have uniform data distribution
+	- goal to achieve balance workload (read/write)
+	- often combined with replication
 - by distributiong increasing data volumes on different nodes can enhance the performance
 - different users are accessing different parts of the dataset
 - there is no ideal distribution of data, it should be distributed to query needs